michaelbZA/my-website/content/posts/fc-series/08-finance-led-business-transformation.md

 - Cost reduction
 - Revenue enhancement
 - Working capital improvement
-- Asset utilization
+- Asset utilisation

 #### 2. Soft Benefits
 - Improved decision-making
 - Enhanced risk management
-- Greater organizational agility
+- Greater organisational agility
 - Higher employee engagement

 #### 3. Strategic Benefits
 - Competitive differentiation
 - Market position improvement
 - Innovation capability
-- Organizational resilience
+- Organisational resilience

 According to Parmenter, "Comprehensive benefit tracking demonstrates the full value that finance delivers beyond traditional accounting and control activities."

 ## Case Study: Finance-Led Transformation at a Consumer Products Company

-This case study, based on a composite of organizations in Parmenter's research, illustrates the principles of finance-led transformation in action:
+This case study, based on a composite of organisations in Parmenter's research, illustrates the principles of finance-led transformation in action:

 ### Background
 A mid-sized consumer products company ($500 million revenue) was experiencing declining margins and losing market share to more agile competitors.
 The finance team, led by an ambitious controller, proposed a comprehensive transformation initiative.